Writers in residence 2021

 Lancelot HAMELIN, France

 (in residence from 6 October to 10 November)

-Born in 1972, Lancelot Hamelin is an actor, theater director, journalist, playwright and author of fiction, TV series and comics.
+Born in 1972, Lancelot Hamelin is a French writer.
 He has published two novels with L’Arpenteur, Le couvre-feu d’octobre (2012) and À la crête des vagues (2016), as well as the comic books La mort aux yeux de cristal (2018, illustrated by Etienne Oburie), and Dans les eaux glacées du calcul égoïste (2 volumes, 2018 and 2020, illustrated by Luca Erbetta), with the publisher Glénat.
-From 2014 to 2018, he worked on dream life during his residencies at the Théâtre Nanterre-Amandiers and the French Academy in Rome at the Villa Medici.
-He is currently part of a collaborative exploration of a medieval psychiatric refuge in Aleppo with a group of patients and the filmmaker Christophe Bisson.
+He works on dream life, notably during his residencies at the Théâtre Nanterre-Amandiers and the French Academy in Rome at the Villa Medici.
+He is also currently part of a collaborative exploration of a medieval psychiatric refuge in Aleppo with a group of patients and the filmmaker Christophe Bisson.

 Valentina RAMONA DE JESUS, Colombia

 (in residence from 6 October to 25 November)